 Animal Learning, Correlated Flankers, Incedental Learning, Information Processing, Irrelevant Information

 Includes bibliographical references (pages 128-134).

 Copyright 2010 Rose Halterman Danek

 Danek, Rose Halterman.
-"A funny thing happened on the way to the maze: incidental learning of irrelevant information in humans." dissertation, University of Iowa, 2010.
+"A funny thing happened on the way to the maze: incidental learning of irrelevant information in humans."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.